What is a VAT Number

 Some EU member state databases do not disclose the business’s name and address for privacy reasons, so you’ll have to trust that your customer is providing its own VAT number.

 Why You Have to Validate EU VAT Numbers

 Online businesses are unlike brick and mortar stores.
 If a physical product enters the EU, it is taxed at the customs.
 Digital products obviously don’t cross any borders that can pass through customs, so they have VAT added.
-Digital products are any Telecommunication, Broadcasting and Electronic (TBE) services, or collectively called electronically supplied services.
+Digital products are any Telecommunication, Broadcasting and Electronic (TBE) services, or collectively called electronically supplied services (ESS).
 We’ve written more information about such electronically supplied services.

 If foreign businesses didn’t have to charge a VAT, imagine how disadvantaged EU-based businesses would become.
 Their products and services would cost more to the consumer.

-The validity of a VAT ID number issued by any EU country can be checked via the VAT Information Exchange System (VIES) of the European Commission.
-VIES checks the validity of VAT identification numbers against the records maintained by the respective member state.
+The status of a EU VAT number issued by any EU country can be manually checked via VIES.
+VIES checks the registration status of EU VAT numbers against the records maintained by the respective member state.
 Select the country code (member state) where your customer resides and enter the VAT number.

 If you have a VAT number yourself, you can enter it in the fields underneath.
 This will additionally request a unique reference number which is a piece of evidence showing that you have validated a given VAT number on a given date.